Why is Canada still deporting Roma people to persecution?

 During last fall's federal election, Celina's daughter Roksana frequently showed up at all-candidates' meetings in the Ottawa area, and camped out next to the Prime Minister's Office during a bone-chilling December week that saw her contract pneumonia and bronchitis.
 She also began a petition that has since garnered over 5,000 signatures.

-Roma Refugees Tarred as "Bogus"
+Roma refugees tarred as 'bogus'

 Roma refugees like Urbanowicz and her family are not in the news as much as they were during the Harper government years, when they became a political football and media scapegoat in a perverse mirroring of the discrimination they faced in Europe.
 Then-immigration minister Jason Kenney introduced discriminatory measures that sought to stem the flow of Roma refugee arrivals by claiming that the European countries from which they fled were "safe," despite the extensive documentation proving otherwise.
 Kenney also tarred Roma refugees as "bogus claimants."
 In the decade following those measures, the Federal Court has three times struck down key sections of the legislation because of its clearly discriminatory effects, most recently last March.